redBearded23/infoSecNotes/infosec_notes/JohnTheRipper.md

 - other tools to identify hashes, if John isn't able for himself
   - online hash identifiers for example: <https://hashes.com/en/tools/hash_identifier>
+  - in Kali: hash-identifier --> `hash-identifier <hash>` or with piping: `cat hash.txt | hash-identifier`
-  - this can also be downloaded and used as python script:
+  - hash-id: this can also be downloaded and used as python script:
     - `wget https://gitlab.com/kalilinux/packages/hash-identifier/-/raw/kali/master/hash-id.py`
     - `python3 hash-id.py`
-  -
+  - a more modern and powerful alternative to hash-identifer is a tool called haiti: `https://github.com/noraj/haiti`

 ## Cracking Windows Hashes